 Yes you can duck or you can run but chances are that if Cupid is set on getting your heart then he will.
 There is no where that you can hide.
 He is a determined little guy and one heck of a good shot.

 No one is immune to cupid's spell so pull out the flowers and sweet chocolate candy hearts.
 It is Valentine's Day and it is all about love.

-Saint Patrick's Day in March
+Saint Patrick's Day is March 17th

 Pop on your green.
 For the Irish St. Patrick's day holiday you might find a tiny leprechaun, four leaf clover pin, a bright green sweater, or a "pot of gold" bowl filled with chocolate coins showing up on your doorstep.